cchoi97/cloud-uploader-cli/README.md

 # cloud-uploader-cli
 Bash command-line interface (CLI) tool for uploading files to AWS S3.
 This script allows users to upload files to a specified S3 bucket, with optional encryption, upload progress display and a feature to generate a pre-signed URL for sharing.
+Built and tested on an AWS EC2 instance running Linux.

 ## Table of contents
 * [Features](#features)